giampaolo/psutil/docs/api.rst

   .. method:: suspend()

-    Suspend process execution with *SIGSTOP* signal preemptively checking whether PID has been reused.
+    Suspend process execution with *SIGSTOP* signal, preemptively checking whether PID has been reused.
     On UNIX this is the same as ``os.kill(pid, signal.SIGSTOP)``.
-    On Windows this is done by suspending all process threads execution.
+    On Windows this is done by suspending all process threads.

   .. method:: resume()

-    Resume process execution with *SIGCONT* signal preemptively checking whether PID has been reused.
+    Resume process execution with *SIGCONT* signal, preemptively checking whether PID has been reused.
     On UNIX this is the same as ``os.kill(pid, signal.SIGCONT)``.
-    On Windows this is done by resuming all process threads execution.
+    On Windows this is done by resuming all process threads.

   .. method:: terminate()

-    Terminate the process with *SIGTERM* signal preemptively checking whether PID has been reused.
+    Terminate the process with *SIGTERM* signal, preemptively checking whether PID has been reused.
     On UNIX this is the same as ``os.kill(pid, signal.SIGTERM)``.
     On Windows this is an alias for :meth:`kill`.